-- 1 Choose Apple (> System Preferences. - 2 Click Network and then click "Assist me."

-- 3 Click Diagnostics to open Network Diagnostics. - 4 Follow the onscreen instructions.
+- 1 Choose Apple (€) > System Preferences. - 2 Click Network and then click "Assist me" at the bottom of the page. - 3 Click Diagnostics to open Network Diagnostics. - 4 Follow the onscreen instructions.

 If Network Diagnostics can't resolve the problem, there may be a problem with the Internet service provider (ISP) you are trying to connect to, with an external device you are using to connect to your ISP, or with the server you are trying to access.
 You can also try the steps in the following section.